-My practice has developed over the years to establish deeply personal ways of making marks on canvas.
-The aim is to create proto-narratives, each open to their own interpretation, but all informed by a theme or set of boundaries, escape, adventure, environment, solitude and human legacy.
+My practice has developed over the years to establish deeply personal ways of making marks on canvas, paper and metal plates with a keen interest in the systems of making and the relationship with material properties, process and environment.
+The aim is to create proto-narratives, each open to their own interpretation, but all informed by a theme or set of boundaries.

 The common technical thread is a multi-stage process of experiment, refinement, application and removal that build back, middle and foreground with consideration for the space these inhabit.
 This is achieved through the chemistry of high pressure washes, moving or drawing with ink on canvas, capturing paint reactions in polyurethane, uric acid etched zinc plates and drawing with air brushes/spray paint on tention surfaces; this enables the integration of abstract, natural, mechanical and architectural features.